HSBC fires UK staff over mock execution video

 It adds to a string of conduct problems at HSBC and other banks.
 The industry is trying to rebuild its reputation after scandals ranging from the rigging of interest rates and currency markets to mis-selling of insurance products.

-On the ‘Our Values’ page of its website, HSBC Chief Executive Stuart Gulliver says: “By setting the highest standards of behavior our aim is that all of our employees and customers can be proud of our business.”
+On the ‘Our Values’ page of its website, HSBC Chief Executive Stuart Gulliver says: “By setting the highest standards of behaviour our aim is that all of our employees and customers can be proud of our business.”
+(Reporting by Steve Slater; Editing by Mark Potter)